getappmap/appmap-intellij-plugin/description.md

 Supported web applications and API frameworks: Ruby on Rails, Django, Flask, Express, and Spring

-Supported programming languages: Java, Python, Ruby, Typescript, and JavaScript
+Supported programming languages: Java, Python, Ruby, TypeScript/JavaScript (for Node.js applications)

 To start making AppMaps, you’ll need to install and configure the AppMap client agent for your project.
 Then, you’ll make AppMaps by running your app - either by